piezosystemjena/nv200-python-lib/README.md

         asyncio.run(main_async())
 ```

-## 🔧 For Developers
+## For Developers

+This project uses [Poetry](https://python-poetry.org/) for Python dependency management, packaging, and publishing.
+Poetry provides a modern, streamlined alternative to ``pip` and `virtualenv`, handling everything from installing dependencies to building and publishing the package.

+If you're contributing to the project or running it locally for development, the steps below will help you set up your environment.

-### Installing poetry
+### 📥 Installing poetry

 If necessary, install [poetry] according to the official [installation instructions](https://python-poetry.org/docs/#installation)
-(it's recommended to use [pipx](https://github.com/pypa/pipx) to install poetry in its own isolated environment but still have
-it available as a system wide command).
+(it's recommended to use [pipx](https://github.com/pypa/pipx) to install poetry in its own isolated environment but still have it available as a system wide command).

 ```shell
 pip install pipx